mojaloop/documentation/docs/technical/technical/transaction-requests-service/transaction-requests-post.md

 # Transaction Requests

-POST /transactionRequests and PUT /transacionRequests to suppport "Merchant Request to Pay"
+POST /transactionRequests and PUT /transactionRequests to support "Merchant Request to Pay"

 ## Sequence Diagram